-Humans have used aromatherapy since ancient times, for medicinal healing and worship rituals.
+Humans have used aromatherapy practices since ancient times, for medicinal healing and worship rituals.
 Our ancestors knew aromas had a great effect upon the body, mind, and soul.
 With the right tips, you can take a lesson from their example and use difference scents to positively impact your life.

 Today, more and more research confirms that there are benefits to aromatherapy.
 Studies have found that cancer patients and individuals with arthritis experienced less pain when practicing aromatherapy.
 According to experts, various essential oils have also been used for helping digestion, strengthening the body’s immune system, and treating pain and vomiting during child labor.
-So, aromatherapy can be the perfect adjunct therapy for physical, psychological, and spiritual conditions.
+So, aromatherapy practices can be a perfect adjunct therapy for physical, psychological, and spiritual conditions.
 All that’s needed are the right tools.

 - Lavender.
 Lavender is a flowering plant with calming properties, and it works incredibly well for stress.
 The scent also has a soothing effect for those suffering with grief, anxiety, and depression disorders.